 This is an article from last fall.
 I am posting it again so newcomers to my blog can read about the Lord’s amazing work in my life!

 My expectations of Jesus’ imminent appearing and a joyous eternity with Him are not simply things about which I enjoy writing; they are deeply personal to me.
-They provide an incentive to keep using my gifts to serve the Lord amidst disappointments, failures, and even fierce opposition.
+They provide an incentive to keep using my gifts to serve the Lord amidst disappointments, failures, and fierce opposition.

 My hope of forever also keeps my perspective balanced between now and forever by reminding me that eternal realities are so much more valuable than the fleeting things of this life.
 That, however, was a lesson I learned the hard way!